OmegaErak/DOTR/Dukes Of The Realm/README.md

  Import the three folders (resources, src_advanced ,src_basic).
  Then you must mark **resources** and the folder corresponding to the version you want to play (**src_advanced** or **src_basic**) as source folders using your IDE.

+ #### How to mark as resources

+ IntelliJ: File > Project Structure > Modules > Chose folder and click on "Sources"

+ [comment]: <> (TODO)
+ Eclipse:

  ### JavaFX again

- If you had to download JavaFX, this is the time where you have to link it to the project by following these [steps](https://openjfx.io/openjfx-docs/) (there is only a section about IntelliJ, but Eclipse should be analog).
+ If you had to download JavaFX, this is where you have to link it to the project by following these [steps](https://openjfx.io/openjfx-docs/) (there is only a section about IntelliJ, but Eclipse should be analog).

  ### Launch